 Pumice is the lightest rock which we know of on Earth.
 It is so light because the magma which formed it had so many air bubbles that most of the rocks are actually not a rock at all, just pockets of air in a now-solid host.

 Basalt is an extrusive igneous rock that forms in such a way that there is very little force keeping it stuck together, and can be cut using just a shovel, like dirt.

 Intrusive Igneous Rocks

 The other option the magma has on its way to the surface is through the back roads rather than on the highway.
-The back roads of Earth’s crust take the form of pockets which are high enough to solidify the rock from a lack of heat but are not in regions of high pressure and volcanic activity.
+The back roads of Earth’s crust take the form of pockets that are high enough to solidify the rock from a lack of heat but are not in regions of high pressure and volcanic activity.
 Magma in these pockets slowly cools and solidifies.